aws/aws-northstar/docs/GettingStarted.md

 If you are interested in our source code, our repo is at [https://github.com/aws/aws-northstar](https://github.com/aws/aws-northstar).

-We welcome your contribution to AWS NorthStar.
+We welcome your contribution to NorthStar.
 Please check our [Contribution Guide](https://northstar.aws-prototyping.cloud/#/Contribution%20Guide) for more details.
 As a community run project, we rely on your contribution.

 ## Release notes